Merci-chao/userChrome.js/README.md

 </details>

 **Version 3.6.1**
-- Update for `autoCollapse`:
+- Updates for `autoCollapse`:
 	- The tab bar will now only expand for the current window.
 	- Prevent the tab bar expand when URL bar is focused.
 	- Clicking or pressing `Esc` will now help to collapse the tab bar if it is not doing so in some rare cases.
 	- Bug fix: issuse when dragging tab when there is only one row.
 	- Bug fix: part of group line disappears when the tab bar is expanding.
-- Fix a minor Firefox visual bug [#1995909](https://bugzilla.mozilla.org/show_bug.cgi?id=1995909).
+- Fixed a minor Firefox visual bug [#1995909](https://bugzilla.mozilla.org/show_bug.cgi?id=1995909).

 <details>
 <summary>Minor Updates</summary>

 **Version 3.6.0.2**
-- Reverse some code change for the scrollbar in the previous minor update.
+- Reversed some code change for the scrollbar in the previous minor update.

 **Version 3.6.0.1**
-- Bug fix: resize the window immediately after closing a tab might result in an empty row temporarily.
+- Bug fix: resizing the window immediately after closing a tab might result in an empty row temporarily.

 </details>

 **Version 3.6**
-- Add `pinnedTabsFlexWidthIndicator`: display an icon on pinned tabs when `pinnedTabsFlexWidth` is enabled.
+- Adds `pinnedTabsFlexWidthIndicator`: display an icon on pinned tabs when `pinnedTabsFlexWidth` is enabled.
-- Change the "Stop checking" option in the update notification to "Update script file directly".
+- Changes the "Stop checking" option in the update notification to "Update script file directly".
-- Refine the behavior of dragging a tab and pressing it to the edge of a row, to group with others on another row, or detach from a group.
+- Refines the behavior of dragging a tab and pressing it to the edge of a row, to group with others on another row, or detach from a group.
-- Refine the behavior of dragging tabs into or out of groups when `dragToGroupTabs` is `false`.
+- Refines the behavior of dragging tabs into or out of groups when `dragToGroupTabs` is `false`.
-- Refine animations when pinned tabs are present and the tab bar is scrollable.
+- Refines animations when pinned tabs are present and the tab bar is scrollable.
-- Refine animations for dragging tabs while pressing them against the edge of row.
+- Refines animations for dragging tabs while pressing them against the edge of row.
-- Pause the dragging animation when attempting to pin or unpin tabs.
+- Pauses the dragging animation when attempting to pin or unpin tabs.
 - Workaround for Firefox bug [#1994643](https://bugzilla.mozilla.org/show_bug.cgi?id=1994643), which is amplified by this script.
 - Bug fix: issues when enabling `pinnedTabsFlexWidth` and the pinned tab has no page icon.
-- Fix minor visual bugs.
+- Fixed minor visual bugs.

 **Version 3.5.2**
 - Bug fix: dragged tabs might not be moved to the intended position if it is pressed against to the edge.

 **Version 3.5.1**
-- Add `disableDragToPinOrUnpin`: Disable tab pinning/unpinning via drag-and-drop in the same window (not available on Firefox 115).
+- Adds `disableDragToPinOrUnpin`: Disable tab pinning/unpinning via drag-and-drop in the same window (not available on Firefox 115).
 This setting will be removed if an official one is introduced.
-- Prevent window dragging during tab drop animation.
+- Prevents window dragging during tab drop animation.

 **Version 3.5**
-- Update for Firefox 145.
+- Updates for Firefox 145.
-- Add animation when tabs are moved to another window.
+- Adds animation when tabs are moved to another window.
 - Themes without background images can now use `nativeWindowStyle`.
 - Adjust CSS variables: add `--group-label-max-width` and `--group-line-padding` on `#tabbrowser-tabs` to control the size of group label.
 - Always close the menu when dragging an item from it onto the tab strip, if the menu overlaps the tab strip.